-The Plan allows for more intensive subdivision, to a minimum lot size of 330m2 as a Controlled Activity and 250m2 as a Restricted Discretionary Activity, in Levin, Foxton, Foxton Beach and Shannon subject to compliance with relevant conditions through the infill subdivision rules.
-Where an infill subdivision design does not comply with all of the relevant conditions, the 'activity status' of the consent changes to a Restricted Discretionary (330m2) or Discretionary Activity (250m2).
+The Plan allows for more intensive subdivision, to a minimum lot size of 250m, in Levin, Foxton, Foxton Beach and Shannon through the residential infill subdivision rules.
+Development on small lots is managed by traditional "bulk and location" rules, along with some additional requirements to make sure that the increased density of housing does not result in poor outcomes.
+These rules and standards ensure that adverse effects such as shading, overlooking and street appearance are managed appropriately.
+Where an infill subdivision complies with the standards, an Applicant may apply for a Controlled Activity subdivision.
+Where an infill subdivision design does not comply with all of the relevant standards, the 'activity status' of the consent changes to a Restricted Discretionary Activity.